emory-libraries/beckett-location-register/src/md/about.md

 - **Another Hand**

-    If an address has been changed by someone other than Beckett, that change  is presented in italics, preceded by AH.
+    If an address has been changed by someone other than Beckett, that change  is presented in italics, preceded by `AH`.